TREASURIES-Longer-dated yields rise ahead of BOJ decision, corporate supply weighs

 By Karen Brettell

-NEW YORK, Jan 17 (Reuters) - Longer-dated U.S. Treasury yields rose on Tuesday in choppy trading as investors awaited the outcome of the Bank of Japan’s two-day meeting on Wednesday and prepared for the likelihood of an increase in corporate debt supply.
+NEW YORK, Jan 17 (Reuters) - Longer-dated U.S. Treasury yields rose on Tuesday in choppy trading as investors awaited the outcome of the Bank of Japan’s two-day meeting on Wednesday and as companies issued corporate debt.

 Japanese 10-year government bond yields topped the BOJ's policy ceiling for a third straight session on Tuesday amid swirling speculation that policymakers could tweak stimulus settings.

-If the Japanese central bank unwinds its yield curve control it is likely that Japanese yields will rise further, which would make the debt more attractive relative to U.S. Treasuries after accounting for foreign exchange hedges.
-In turn, Japanese investors may sell, or be less likely to purchase, U.S. government debt.
+If the Japanese central bank unwinds its yield curve control, it is likely that Japanese yields would rise further, which would make the debt more attractive relative to U.S. Treasuries after accounting for foreign exchange hedges.
+In turn, Japanese investors may sell U.S. government debt or be less likely to purchase it.

 "The Bank of Japan is definitely a wildcard because there does seem to be some speculation that there could be a significant announcement coming out of the meeting," said Thomas Simons, a money market economist at Jefferies in New York.

-Traders are also expecting companies to issue more debt on Tuesday, as is common after financial companies release earnings, said Simons.
+Companies including Morgan Stanley MS.N and Bank of America BAC.N also issued corporate bonds on Tuesday, as is common after financial companies release earnings.
 Heavy corporate supply can weigh on Treasuries as banks hedge the new sales.

-Goldman Sachs Group IncGS.N and Morgan StanleyMS.N both reported earnings on Tuesday.

-Benchmark 10-year note yields US10YT=RR rose two basis points to 3.54% and two-year Treasury yields US2YT=RR dipped three basis points to 4.21%.
+Benchmark 10-year note yields US10YT=RR rose two basis points to 3.53% while two-year Treasury yields US2YT=RR dipped five basis points to 4.19%.

-Long-dated yields pared their gains after data on Tuesday showed that the New York Federal Reserve’s business conditions index fell sharply in January.
-This week’s main U.S. economic focus will be retail sales and producer prices for December that will be released on Wednesday.
+Long-dated yields pared earlier gains after data on Tuesday showed that New York state manufacturing contracted sharply in January as orders collapsed and employment growth stalled.

+This week's main U.S. economic focus will be retail sales and producer prices for December, to be released on Wednesday.

+The yields also fell to session lows after Bloomberg News reported that the European Central Bank is considering slower rate hikes after an expected 50 basis points increase in February.

-The U.S. debt ceiling is also a potential market issue, with the government expected to reach its maximum borrowing capacity this week, after which it will need to rely on extraordinary measures.
+The U.S. debt ceiling may be an issue over the coming months with the government expected to reach its maximum borrowing capacity this week, after which it will need to rely on extraordinary measures.

-“I don’t think we’re going to see a specific date pop out as being particularly dangerous until we get through tax season in mid-April, by then I think it will really crystallize because we’ll have a much better sense of what the biggest inflows and outflows from Treasury’s cash balance are going to be for the year,” said Simons.
+"I don't think we're going to see a specific date pop out as being particularly dangerous until we get through tax season in mid-April, by then I think it will really crystallize because we'll have a much better sense of what the biggest inflows and outflows from Treasury's cash balance are going to be for the year," Simons said.

-The cost of insuring U.S. debt against default reached 32 basis points on Tuesday, which was the widest spread since 2013.
-SGV5YEUAC=MG
+The cost of insuring U.S. debt against default for five years reached 33 basis points per annum on Tuesday, which was the widest spread since 2013.
+USGV5YEUAC=MG

 Price